dhivagar29/JunkBuster/README.md

 # junk-buster README

 This is the README for your extension "junk-buster".
-After writing up a brief description, we recommend including the following sections.
+After writing up a brief description, we recommend including the following sections

 ## Features